 This is another modest shower due to Halley's Comet.
 You'll have a couple of moonlight-free hours to observe with the radiant over the horizon before a fat waning crescent rises.
 Watch for 10 to 15 hourly meteors that stream from above Orion’s bright reddish star Betelgeuse.

 this shower's parent comet, 55P/Tempel-Tuttle, tends to create narrow concentrated streams that produces brief but prodigious displays — most recently during the late 1990s.
 But no such luck this year: expect the more typical weak display, with fewer than a dozen meteors per hour radiating from Leo’s Sickle.
 Lght from a last-quarter Moon won't help.

 December 14: The Geminids

 With an average of 100 meteors per hour radiating from near the bright star Castor, this end-of-the-calendar shower is usually one of the year’s best.
 Better still, you don't have to stay up until the wee hours to see them — at mid-northern latitudes, the radiant is well up in the sky by 9 p.m.
-However, for this year's performance, the Moon will be just past first quarter.
-So expect this shower to be at its best in the wee hours of December 14th, after the Moon has set.
+However, this year's performance will be partly spoiled by a just-past-full Moon that rises not long after the radiant clears the northeast horizon.
 Geminid meteors come from 3200 Phaethon, an asteroid discovered in 1983.